We support the following programs:

 There may be classes taken during your military career that could be used to satisfy some course requirements.
 Evaluation of all previous college work and other relevant education (including military school experiences) is done by a counselor/education advisor to determine the amount of credit that will be accepted and applied to a degree program at the college.
 See Can I receive credit for my military training? and American Council on Education Transcript Services.

 - Meet with a counselor to develop a Student Education Plan (SEP) for your first semester at Cerro Coso.
 The SEP must be updated and VA program approval must be completed PRIOR TO EACH SEMESTER to verify that the courses you are taking are meeting your educational/career goal.

-- Get Financial Aid by completing the FAFSA online at www.fafsa.ed.gov.
+- Get Financial Aid by completing the FAFSA online at studentaid.gov.

-- If you qualify, also apply for a Board of Governors Grant Fee Waiver on the Financial Aid webpage.
+- If you qualify, also apply for a California College Promise Grant (formerly known as the BOG Fee Waiver) on the Financial Aid webpage.

 - Register for classes.